Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 • Get the contact information for everyone at the scene or who witnessed the incident.
 If the accident occurred at a public pool, request that an incident report be filed with management.
 Take photos of the deck and pool area where the incident occurred, including any potentially faulty equipment that may have contributed to the accident.
 Consider filing a police report, especially in cases of wrongful death or gross negligence by the pool operator.

 • Once the victim is stabilized, document all injuries resulting from the accident.
 Take photos of visible injuries and make notes of any hidden symptoms.
-Keep copies of all documents you receive related to the victim's treatment, including medical bills, diagnostic test reports, prescription information, emergency room records, witnesses, and related parties.
+Keep copies of all documents you receive related to the victim's treatment, including medical bills, diagnostic test reports, prescription information, emergency room records, witnesses, and associated parties.

 What happens if a family member or friend gets hurt or drowns?

 An already difficult situation becomes more complicated when an accident happens at a friend or relative's house.
 Unfortunately, research shows that guest drownings in friend's or family pools are six times more likely than in public pools.
-This may be because we feel safe in spaces and the company of trusted close people, so we let our guard down.
+This may be because we feel safe in spaces and the company of trusted, close people, so we let our guard down.

-So how should you handle the aftermath of a drowning injury at a friend or family member's home?
+So, how should you handle the aftermath of a drowning injury at a friend or family member's home?
 If it is the case that the property owner has homeowners insurance, your policy may cover accidental injury on your property, although it is less likely to cover wrongful death.

 If they don't have an insurance policy or your policy doesn't cover the accident, and you can't settle privately, your only way to collect compensation is to file a legal claim.
 This, of course, presents unique challenges for your relationships.